TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 # Book Search Engine using the MERN Stack

-An application created using the MERN stack that searches for books using Google Books API that is refactored to be built with a GraphQL API and Apollo Server.
+An application created using the MERN stack that searches for books using Google Books API, GraphQL and Apollo Server.

 ## Table of Contents